 Make sure to mix in SMALL batches and keep adding to it.
 I promise a little will go a long way in covering your face.

 So at this point you probably still have some questions.
 I’ll try my best to read your mind and answer before hand.

 In a little plastic bowl or plate or makeup palette.
 I have a little plastic bowl and mixer I got from China for like $3 on Amazon.
 Use what you have though.

 HOW DO I APPLY IT?

-Well, there are a number of ways to apply.
+As far as application: there are a number of ways to apply the DIY foundatoion.
 NEVER with your fingers, please.
 That’s how bacteria gets on your skin and causes breakouts.
 You can either use a makeup applying brush, of which there are loads and loads out there.
 Or you can use a beauty blender.
 I use a knock-off beauty blender and while beauty experts may think this is blasphemous it’s worked out great for me so far.